-The Copyright Modernization Act has been the subject of a great deal of attention and debate over issues such as "digital locks", "users' rights", and whether and how Canada is keeping up with other countries in protecting copyright.
+Following years of attention and debate over issues such as "digital locks", "users' rights" and whether and how Canada is keeping up with other countries in protecting copyright, Canada's Copyright Modernization Act (the "CMA") entered into force on November 7, 2012.

-The Bill is the government's final, successful attempt to balance the policy concerns of increasing innovation and competition against creators' needs to protect their works.
+The CMA is an attempt to balance the policy concerns of increasing innovation and competition against creators' needs to protect their works.
 How best to achieve this balance has always been one of copyright's most fundamental issues.

 In this article, we explore a number of the key amendments and their potential impact on creators and users of music, audiovisual, print, artistic, and other works.

-The preamble to Bill C11 states that the amendments are intended to:
+The preamble to the Copyright Modernization Act states that the amendments are intended to:

 Those affected by these amendments include authors, performers, recording companies, film studios and gaming companies, internet service providers, consumers, and any business that relies on the Internet and digital content to operate and to reach its partners and customers.